cailleanC1C/C1C-Recruitment/docs/guardrails/RepositoryGuardrails.md

 - A follow-up CI step posts the summary comment to the PR using the generated markdown.
 - A final CI step reads `guardrails_status` and fails the workflow only when it equals `fail`.
 - This ordering guarantees the full report is published even when the workflow ends in failure.
+- The PR “Guardrails Summary” comment runs the guardrails suite directly in CI (no JSON handoff) and renders one line per automated guardrail code.
 - The PR "Guardrails Summary" comment surfaces **every automated guardrail code** with an explicit status:
   - ✅ passed (no violations)
   - ❌ failed (one or more violations)